 Velveeta may be one of the more enduring results of American food processing magic.
 Since it arrived in grocery stores in the early 1920s, consumers embraced the new "cheese product" and immediately set about inventing delicious ways to use it.
-A shortage following a recall in 2014 right before Super Bowl Sunday sent fans into a frenzy and begot the hashtag #Cheesepocalypse.
-There's no scarcity when it comes to Velveeta recipes, though.
-If that happens again, consider making this Velv...eeta cheese substitute.
+There's no scarcity when it comes to Velveeta recipes.
+If that were to happen, consider making a Velveeta cheese substitute.

 01 of 10